Not right time to talk about vaccine supply abroad: India | Health

 However, it came to a halt after the deadly second wave of the coronavirus hit the country, killing thousands.
 The government also received flak for exporting jabs.

-However, the vaccine export ban by India has led to shortage in other countries.
+The vaccine export ban by India has led to a shortage in other countries.

 The government has been in talks with the US over the shortage of vaccines in the country.